Our Parents

 1. Look for signs of unsafe driving

-If you question your loved one’s ability to drive safely, consider riding with them from time to time and subtly keeping notes of your observations.
-But keep in mind that one ride-along may not offer a complete picture of their driving skills.
-Consider the following warning signs:
+There’s no specific age to stop driving, but accidents resulting in injury or death do increase with age.[01]
+If you question your loved one’s ability to drive safely, consider riding with them occasionally and keeping notes of your observations.
+Be on the lookout for the following warning signs:

 • Increased accidents or tickets

-• Cancelled car insurance policy or increased premiums
+• Canceled car insurance policy or increased premiums

 • Signs of scrapes and minor collisions on their vehicle